Aurora, Oregon

-Aurora is a city in Marion County, Oregon, United States and is home to the nation's largest not-for-profit air ambulance company, Life Flight Network.
-Before being incorporated as a city, it was the location of the Aurora Colony, a religious commune founded in 1856 by William Keil and John E. Schmit.
-William named the settlement after his daughter.
-The population was 1,133 at the 2020 Census.
+Aurora is a city in Marion County, Oregon, United States.
+The population was 1,133 at the 2020 census, up from 918 in 2010.
 It is part of the Salem Metropolitan Statistical Area.

+History

+Before being incorporated as a city, the area was the location of the Aurora Colony, a religious commune founded in 1856 by William Keil and John E. Schmit.
+Keil named the settlement after his daughter.